-Earth Friendly Control Products
+Earth Friendly Insect Control

 One manufacturer in particular, Bonide, has made great strides in this direction and – along with their line of more traditional garden products – now offers a complete “Garden Naturals” line.
 They have also devised an easy visual packaging guide to assist consumers in differentiating one line of products from the other; the traditional line displays a purple label while the Garden Naturals line displays a tan label.
 At Johnson’s Gardens we carry a full line of both traditional and natural products but will address only the natural products for the purposes of this article.